PromptECO/clariform/README.md

 docker run -v `pwd`:/home ghcr.io/njordhov/clariform *.clar
 ```

+This assumes that the current directory contains Clarity contracts with a ".clar" file extension.
+The formatted contracts will be written to output.

 ### Troubleshooting

 If _clariform_ doesn't work as expected, make sure you are running